WithSecureLabs/C3/CONTRIBUTING.md

 }
 ```

 The `TestCommand` method adds a debug text entry to C3’s *Log*. `DebugInformation` is used which is rendered in a Relay’s console window only when compiled in debug mode.
 The message consists of two elements: a hard-coded text "Custom Command : " and a string that is provided by a user in the UI.
 Note the use of the `OBF` macro, this is used to encrypt strings at compile-time, which are decrypted at run-time only when required.
-Also of note is that the `TestCommand` handler returns an empty `MWR::ByteVector` as there’s nothing to send back to the Gateway.
+Also of note is that the `TestCommand` handler returns an empty `FSecure::ByteVector` as there’s nothing to send back to the Gateway.

 **Note:** The `GetCapability` method is compiled only when building Gateway’s executable and therefore it’s not required to use the `OBF` macro to obfuscate its strings.